Medical Physics Residency Program

 Welcome to OHSU's Radiation Medicine Medical Physics Residency Program.
 Trainees of this Program will experience clinical training in all aspects of radiation oncology physics.
 Upon completion of the program, a certificate will be issued and the trainee will be well prepared for board certification and a professional career in radiation oncology.

-The OHSU Medical Physics Residency Program follows the Guidelines for Accreditation of Medical Physics Residency Programs, published by Commission on Accreditation of Medical Physics Education Program.
+The OHSU Medical Physics Residency Program follows the Guidelines for Accreditation of Medical Physics Residency Programs, published by the Commission on Accreditation of Medical Physics Education Program.

 The objective of the residency program is to train each resident under the supervision of board certified medical physicists in both routine and highly specialized procedures covering such areas as radiation calibration, radiation safety, quality assurance, dosimetry and treatment planning, and brachytherapy.